 Meanwhile, Cohan has been making waves with tapfer, a platform that partners care seekers with licensed spiritual health providers, boasting a 90% match rate.
 Instead of VC funding, tapfer pursued grant funding from the National Institutes of Health (NIH).
 Together with co-founder Jennifer Mascaro at Emory School of Medicine, tapfer will launch phase two of a pilot within the breast cancer clinic at Winship Cancer Institute.

 “This is meaningful for me because at the core of pioneering tapfer, I am pioneering digital spiritual health,” says Cohan.
-“Even deeper than that, I am a theology student, and the idea for tapfer is rooted in connecting the spiritual/religious dimension of healing into primary and behavioral healthcare models.”
+“Even deeper than that, I was a theology student, and the idea for tapfer is rooted in connecting the spiritual/religious dimension of healing into primary and behavioral healthcare models.”

 Ben Garrett, interim director of The Hatchery, emphasized the value of such alumni interactions.